- There are no more items in your cart

 Green Stuff World Paint Stripper is the result of 2 years of research and testing.
 It is currently considered the best paint killer on the market because of the following features: it is a semi-acrylic mix with low evaporation, low odor, reduced price, completely reusable, and highly effective.

-Paint strippers to avoid when stripping paints off miniatures
+Paint Remover to avoid when stripping paints off miniatures

-As general advice, you should avoid using any toxic plastic paint stripper or metal paint stripper.
+As general advice, you should avoid using any toxic paint stripper.
 The fact that you are buying it in your nearest supermarket does not mean that it is not dangerous, basically because although it may have more or less good results, they are not products designed for this function.

 Especially you must avoid:

-- Isopropyl alcohol: It works well to get paint off of your miniatures but it is highly flammable (especially if it is heated), avoid long skin contact and inhalation since it is an irritant.
+• Isopropyl alcohol: It works well to get all colors off of your miniatures but it is highly flammable (especially if it is heated), avoid long skin contact and inhalation since it is an irritant.
 It evaporates very quickly and is practically not reusable.

 Stripping paint with an ultrasonic cleaner